When Apple introduced the AirPods, people were blown away by the effortless pairing between the iPhone (or Mac) and the wireless earbuds.

 How does Google Fast Pair work?

-When you put a Fast Pair-enabled device near your Android smartphone, the phone will serve up the device's product image, name, and companion app (if there is one) from Google’s servers.
+When you put a Fast Pair-enabled accessory near your Android smartphone, the phone will serve up the accessory's product image, name, and companion app (if there is one) from Google’s servers.
 Then, once you hit connect, you'll see a confirmation telling you the pairing's successful.
 Android will also offer to download the accessory’s companion app.
 This is all done without you having to fumble through the Bluetooth settings.

 How to use Google Fast Pair